kfactory-dev/handbook/docs/onboarding/general.md

 ## Where to go from there

+Read the following chapters in the onboarding section and take a look here!

 ### Information on Centrifuge

 - Read some of our most recent [tweets](https://twitter.com/centrifuge) and follow us.
 Find some of the more recent events we've been to (we usually tweet about them).
 Find a few recordings to watch to learn what's going on.